 Prismacolor Scholar Colored Pencils Review

 A lower-end and more beginner-friendly option, the Prismacolor Scholar Colored Pencils attempt to combine the high-quality, easily blendable soft wax from their Premiere Soft Core line with a harder wax.
-These teaches proper pressure applications and makes a more durable pencil at the expense of lest blending capability and also a cheaper price.
+These teach proper pressure applications and makes a more durable pencil at the expense of less blending capability and also a cheaper price.
 Sets are available in 12 to 60 packs as well as school packs.
 They come on a round colored exterior.

 Visual Appeal – 3.5/5

 The vivid, pure colors of the higher-end Prismacolor lines, for the most part, carry over to these as well.
 There is a bit more of a waxy layer that exists which might be off-putting to some as it will create some wax bloom.
 In addition, the less creamy and thick application will result in greater difficulties in blending and trying to find that perfect color if it doesn’t happen to be already on a pencil.

 Usability and Durability – 3/5